DenisDMU/DenisDMU/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto&weight=500&size=34&letterSpacing=1px;&pause=1000&color=07C538EE&center=true&vCenter=true&width=435&lines=%F0%9F%91%8B++Hey+%2C+I'm+Denis+!+)](https://git.io/typing-svg)

 <br>
-I'm a passionate developer with a love for databases, backend, and all that jazz, but I also have a guilty pleasure for design, UI/UX too!
+I'm a passionate developer with a love for databases, backend development, and all that jazz, but I also have a guilty pleasure for design and UI/UX!
 <br>

 ## About Me